Welcome to London African Drumming

 We provide amazing, fun, Traditional African drumming, dance and music performance workshops in London & UK.
 Offering tailor made workshops and performances for your Organisation, School or community.
 Let us come to you bringing Joy, rhythm and positivity!

 Founded by Sue Goode MBACP (Accred) whose aim is to promote a sense of community spirit, wellbeing and positive healing through the transformational process of group rhythm.
 As a senior practitioner Counsellor, Psychotherapist and Supervisor my research and experience inform me that it really does promote and help well-being and increase self esteem.
 In its simplest form, It’s emulating the first loud rhythm ever heard- the mothers heartbeat whilst in the womb!

 I also wanted to provide a valuable teaching platform for talented and gifted traditional African musicians to showcase and perfect their teaching and English skills whilst staying true to their Cultural Heritage and to help them bring this rich tradition to a UK audience and participants.
-Really showing us how to express, make music and most importantly how to have fun!
+Really showing us how to express, make music and most importantly how music can makes us feel good!

 The benefits of djembe drumming in a group setting are widely recognised and documented.
 Our members describe the process as joyful, therapeutic and it bringing a sense of belonging and harmony.
 Traditional African music creates an atmosphere of warmth, joy and connection between people.
 An Ancient healing tool.